gvwilson/sdxpy/src/interp/index.md

 ## Introspection Again {: #interp-introspection}

-Now that we have evaluation, function lookup, and environments, we can write programs like this one, which starts with the number 1 and doubles it four times:
+Now that we have evaluation, function lookup, and environments we can write small programs.

-[% inc pat="doubling.*" fill="tll out" %]

 However,
 our `do` function now looks like this: